Secret Cow Level’s Doomtrooper looks to the past while carving out a new future

 Doomtrooper takes few cues from the current crop of digital card games as far as monetization is concerned, but Reynard wants it to be a light touch.
 “One thing that a lot of games do, like the mobile games and the free-to-play games, is they offer like a hundred different types of currency, and I’ve always kind of disliked that: You get this currency for winning matches, you get this currency for real money, you get this currency for whatever,” Reynard said.
 “The plan has always been to have three types of currency: real money, which may have to be converted to the second type, cardinal’s coins, which is the currency of the Mutant Chronicles universe, and then the third one would be whatever the crafting material’s final name is, like Hearthstone’s dust or whatever, which is what you would use to create new cards when you destroy old cards that you don’t want anymore.
 So I don’t want to get it where it’s super complicated where you can buy a pack for 10 diamonds or 50 rubies or a hundred gemstone coins, like, I just like it to be, here’s the price, here’s the currency, go wild.”

 The more Reynard talks about his Doomtrooper reboot, the more it sounds like he wants to recreate the experience of playing in a game store, complete with promotional items.
-“In our packs, you also get, we haven’t decided the official name yet, but we’ve been calling it the bubblegum system, because when I was growing up, you could buy baseball cards with a gross piece of gum in the back, so we’ve always called it that because what we want is, when you get your cards when you buy a pack of Doomtrooper, but you also get something extra in every pack, and the something extra can be cosmetic items like an avatar, a title for your profile, a card back that’s super rare, or it could be in-game currency, a variant card with different or shiny art or whatever or it could be an additional pack.”
+“In our packs, you also get, we haven’t decided the official name yet, but we’ve been calling it the bubblegum system, because when I was growing up, you could buy baseball cards with a gross piece of gum in the back, so we’ve always called it that because what we want is, when you get your cards when you buy a pack of Doomtrooper, but you also get something extra in every pack, and the something extra can be cosmetic items like an avatar, a title for your profile, a card back that’s super rare, or it could be in-game currency, a variant card with different or shiny art or whatever, or it could be an additional pack.”

 What Doomtrooper shows is the cyclical nature of these older tabletop properties.
 “I realized when we were at Rooster Teeth Expo that there was this kid named Colby.
 He came up and he played our demo that was in early alpha, and he came up and he was like, I really like this game!”
 Reynard recounted.
 “And I was like, how old are you? and he was 20, and I realized that 20 years ago, I was playing Doomtrooper.
 The guy who owns Doomtrooper is, I don’t know, 10, 20 years older than me, and then Colby is like 15, 20 years younger than me, so basically there’s this circular pattern where the guys who created Doomtrooper, I played it when I was a kid, and as when I got how old they were when they made it, now I’m old enough to make something and I’m making it for someone who was as young as I was when I was playing it.”